 The Tzinquaw Dancers bring the sights and sounds of traditional Coast Salish dances from the Cowichan Valley.
 Formed in the early 1960's, they present songs & dances which were taught to them by their elders and have been passed down through family generations.

 Alex Wells of the Lilwat Nation and represents BC's Interior Salish People located in the rural community of Mt Currie near Pemberton.
 At the age of 13 he began traveling internationally, performing and competing in native dancing.
 Alex is a three time World Champion Hoop Dancer winning the title in 2001, 2002 & 2005.
 The Hoop Dance is a magical story of the creation of life, and is one of the most difficult and advanced dance styles.
 The stories combine the art of the drum and dance with the rich, colourful native culture shared in extraordinary performances.

 1. The promoter is: Aboriginal Tourism BC, whose registered office is at Suite 707 - 100 Park Royal South, West Vancouver, V7T 1A2, Canada

-2. Employees, contractors, and Stakeholders of Aboriginal Tourism BC and/or the Victoria Aboriginal Cultural Festival or their family members or anyone else connected in any way with the competition or helping to set up the competition shall not be permitted to enter the competition.
+2. Employees, contractors, Stakeholders, Partners and Sponsors of Aboriginal Tourism BC and/or the Victoria Aboriginal Cultural Festival or their family members or anyone else connected in any way with the competition or helping to set up the competition shall not be permitted to enter the competition.

 3. There is no entry fee and no purchase necessary to enter this competition.